TobyBaril/EarlGrey/README.md

 # Changes in Latest Release

+Earl Grey v6.3.5 patches the annotation only pipeline to use the correct divergence calculator when a custom library is used without a RepBase term.

+### Previous Changes

 Earl Grey v6.3.4 adds small patches to correct TE family count table, which was previously using ID rather than Name.
 Also, a new awk one-liner has been added to clean the final GFF to make all attributes compliant with genometools, geneious etc.

-### Previous Changes

 Earl Grey v6.3.3 adds small updates to improve user-friendliness when installing and running for the first time.